Ahmed-FE/Analyze_A_B_Test_Result/README.md

 # this is an investigation in weather using new page leading to more convertion rate or using an old page .
 # for this analysis probability statstics has been used as well as p value and Z score techniques .
 # linear regression logaritmic models have been developed using statsmodel.api.Logit
+# to open it use the link for the repository in Binder https://mybinder.org/